spoiledtechie/UtopiaPimp/README.md

 All proper information still resides in the database, except for user information.

 Please feel free to ask questions and contribute as this repository is ACTIVE and will remain such forever.

+Do not redeploy on other sites besides Utopiapimp.com.

+This code is not redributable, rather just here to help push Pimp forward with lots of hands doing light lifting.

+Code base if very old, so expect it to be fully working, but poorly written.
+Feel free to ask questions where needed.